WetzoldStudios/traVRsal-sdk/README.md

 # Roadmap

-This is just the very beginning, to get the initial creation and publishing flow established.
+This is the very beginning, getting the initial creation and publishing flow established.
 A lot of features will now be built on top of this.
 More detailed plans and vision documents will be shared soon.

 # Contact